 Now you are all probably wondering why I just accepted this and didn’t try to do anything about it?
-Well I did try to do something about it, but the truth of the matter is there are some things you just cannot fix.
+Well I did try to do something about it, but the truth of the matter is there are some things that cannot be fixed.
 My mother did not just give up on life.
 She suffered most of her life before making up her mind, and even then she struggled with it.
 Not the act of doing it, but the pain that doing it would cause others.
 She had been in therapy for as long as I can remember.
-She had been to a multitude of doctors and had too many tests to count, some of them quite invasive.
-Even exploratory surgery at one point.
-She had some sort of stomach issue that would cause her to vomit violently nightly from the high amounts of accumulated acid and the doctors never could figure it out or cure it.
-It was so violent on one occasion that she even gave herself whiplash while vomiting.
-She suffered horribly with allergies and a lot of the time could not even leave the house because they were so severe.
+She had been to a multitude of doctors and had too many tests to count, some of them quite invasive; even exploratory surgery at one point.
+She had some sort of stomach issue that would cause her to vomit violently nightly from the high amounts of accumulated acid.
+Her doctors never could figure out what was wrong with her or cure it.
+It was so violent on one occasion that she gave herself whiplash while vomiting.
+She suffered horribly with allergies and a lot of the time was unable to leave the house because they were so severe.
 She had deep inner demons that she could not face despite all the therapy and soul searching.
-Sometimes.. there are things that we just can’t get past.
+Sometimes.. there are things in life that we just can’t get past.

 I do think we should exhaust every avenue before giving up.
 Generally speaking when people attempt suicide it is a cry for help, and help should be there for those crying out.
 I did everything I could to help my mom but in the end I had to respect her decision.
 I believe we should all have the option of assisted suicide, especially if we are terminal, but even if our chances just aren’t good and that’s the choice we make.
 Have a party and say goodbye to our loved ones, wouldn’t that be so much nicer?
 Lastly, we cannot know anyone else’s pain, and it is not ours to decide whether or not they can deal with it, whether it is emotional or physical, or like in my mother’s case both.
 Compassion and understanding are always in order.